Constraining Neutrino Mass with the Void Weak Lensing Effect: Simulations and Mocks

 As we only focus on voids around $z=0.3$ in this work, we measure the projected 2-point correlation function $w_p(r_p)$ of SDSS-III BOSS LRG galaxies at $0.2<z<0.4$ (LOWZ samples in Ref.~\cite{BOSS_DR12}) and use it as the data vector in HOD fitting.
 The projected correlation function, which is the compressed redshift-space 2-point correlation function $\xi(r_p, r_{\pi})$, can be expressed as

 where $r_p$ and $r_{\pi}$ are the transverse and light-of-sight separations, respectively.
 In this work, we use the Landy \& Szalay estimator \cite{Landy_Szalay}:

 where $R$ is the random catalogue, and we calculate the integration in Eq.~\ref{eq:w_p} with $r_{\pi,\,\rm max}=35\,{\rm Mpc/h}$.
 The covariances used for HOD fitting are estimated with 1000 PATCHY mocks \cite{patchy_mock}.
 We present the HOD fitting results in Fig.~\ref{Fig_HOD}, which indicates a great fit in all four simulations.
 Then with the best-fit HOD parameters, we populate mock galaxies with {\sc halotools} \cite{halotools_paper}, and randomly downsample the four galaxy catalogues to the same number density $3\times10^{-4}\,{\rm Mpc}^{-3}h^3$ to keep aligned with BOSS galaxies.
 In addition, as the DT voids are defined in a geometric way, a higher tracer number density will systematically suppress the abundance of large voids, which can be avoided with the downsampling.
+We also further discuss the propagation of HOD uncertainties into void identification in Appendix \ref{appendix_d}.